BishalAshiq/prothom-alo-newspaper-temp-task/README.md

 ### `Checking Sample`
 Then I checked the sample of the UI Template that i got.
 And then I did some research to go on google about to see some relative web site temp.
 And also i did check  the website of Prothom Alo.

-###  `Nav Bar`
-I created nav bar in shared component, because there are lots of routers that is on the navbar.
-That can be switching on different objects.

-### `Date and time`
-You can see the present time and date zone on the top of the navbar.
-I made this with vanilla Javascript.

 ### `Deciding`
 After then I decided to make a website.
 I draw a senary on my mind for the template.